Soar in 4 Graduation Guarantee

 As part of the Soar in 4: Four Year Graduation Guarantee, Iowa State University will:

-- Provide a knowledgeable academic adviser at initial registration and before registration each subsequent semester to review course selections with the student.
+- Provide a knowledgeable academic advisor at initial registration and before registration each subsequent semester to review course selections with the student.

 - Provide tools that allow students to monitor their degree progress.